uber-research/parallax/README.md

 You can set the opacity of the points and the size of the axes labels.
 If the `--labels` parameter is used, additional controls are available.
 You can also decide which labels to visualize, if the ones for all the items, if only for the items specified in the __Items__ field or for none of them.
-The size of the lables of each point, its opacity and the opacity of the lables of the items listed in the __Items__ field are also modifieble.
+The opacity of each datapoint and the size and opacity of the labels of the items listed in the __Items__ field are also modifiable.

 The __Metadata filters__ sections allow you to select a subset of the points to visualize according to their properties.